The family's iftar meal. They requested not to be photographed for this story. Lucy Gellman reports.

 Outside their window, the sun was beginning to sink over the West Haven beaches.
 It was almost time to break their Ramadan fast.

 The scene is a nightly one during Ramadan for Tareq and her family, Iraqi refugees who came to New Haven in 2013 and moved to West Haven last year.
 For all of them, the holy month is a time to turn inward, reflect and show gratitude—while also working full time and building a professional life in the country they now call home.
-They will end it with Eid el Fitr celebrations on Monday, which mark the end of Ramadan for Muslims across the globe.
+They will end it with Eid el Fitr celebrations on Monday, which marks the end of Ramadan for Muslims across the globe.

 “There are reasons why you need to fast,” said Tareq, who works as the communications, sales, and events director at Havenly, on a recent Wednesday at the family's home.
 “And one of the greatest reasons is to teach you that there are people out there suffering.
 There are people out there, they live in hunger and there's no one there to help them.
 They might lose their families.
 They're struggling with their jobs.
 You always need to be grateful of what you have and appreciate everything.”